robin-dieudonne/robin-dieudonne.github.io/_pages/about.md

   - /about.html
 ---
 <div>
+  <h1>Robin DIEUDONNE</h1>
-Mathematics and Applications BSc student @ Université Paris Cité, specializing in Mathematical and Probabilistic Engineering Techniques, with a strong emphasis on Programming Languages and Algorithmic Tools.
+  <p>Mathematics and Applications BSc student @ Université Paris Cité, specializing in Mathematical and Probabilistic Engineering Techniques, with a strong emphasis on Programming Languages and Algorithmic Tools.</p>
 <br/>
 <br>
 <br>